„BelaPrim“ Physical and Psychological Stress of Primary School Teachers

 The aim of this joint research project is to achieve a complete survey of the physical and psychological stress in primary school teachers.
 A questionnaire is developed for the data collection, which on the one hand contains the Nordic Musculoskeletal Questionnaire (NMQ) and International Physical Activity Questionnaire (short version lasts 7 days self-administered Version of the IPAQ) and on the other the Big5-Personality Questionnaire TIPI 1 and the AVEM short test (11 items).
 Furthermore, the focus of the project lies in the increase of the health-related self-competence, which may culminate in offering guidance for the primary school teachers (3 level model according to D. Nutbeam, 1998; Sorensen et al 2012).

-• Project leaders: Peter Hoppe, MHPE (University of Applied Sciences for Health Professions Upper Austria) and Dr. Emmerich Boxhofer (Private University of Education, Diocese of Linz)
+- further Project team: Dr. Emmerich Boxhofer (Private University of Education, Diocese of Linz)